mikeprivette/DNS-Inpsector/README.md

 - Supports the latest version of Python 3
 - Detects wildcard DNS records across configured types
 - Validates SSL/TLS certificates for the target domain
-- Performs a basic vulnerability scan of accessible web services
+- Performs a basic vulnerability scan of accessible web services, checking HTTP status codes and revealing `Server` or `X-Powered-By` headers when found
 - Allows configuration of the delay between DNS queries

 ## Installation